edgepointlearning/edgepointlearning.com/src/collections/_posts/2018/2018-10-31-future-of-corporate-training-2019.md

 ## 10 trends in the future of corporate training

 There is a lot of training noise out there – buy this software, implement this training, go to this conference.
-To help you cut through the static, here are ten emerging trends that are the future of corporate training in 2020 (and beyond!).
+To help you cut through the static, here are ten emerging trends that are the future of corporate training.

 ### 1. Geofencing